 The senior personnel of a common platform firm, a management company3a full-scope UK AIFM,5 or of the UK branch of a non-EEA bank 1must be of sufficiently good repute and sufficiently experienced as to ensure the sound and prudent management of the firm.35

-Where there are more than two individuals directing the business of a common platform firm, a management company3, a full-scope UK AIFM5 or the UK branch of a non-EEA bank,1 the appropriate regulator does not regard it as necessary for all of these individuals to be involved in all decisions relating to the determination of strategy and general direction.
+Where there are more than two individuals directing the business of a common platform firm, a management company3, a full-scope UK AIFM5 or the UK branch of a third country firm9,1 the FCA9 does not regard it as necessary for all of these individuals to be involved in all decisions relating to the determination of strategy and general direction.
 However, at least two individuals should be involved in all such decisions.
 Both individuals' judgement should be engaged so that major errors leading to difficulties for the firm are less likely to occur.
 Similarly, each individual should have sufficient experience and knowledge of the business and the necessary personal qualities and skills to detect and resist any imprudence, dishonesty or other irregularities by the other individual.
 Where a single individual, whether a chief executive, managing director or otherwise, is particularly dominant in such 1a firm this will raise doubts about whether SYSC 4.2.2 R is met.

 it must have alternative arrangements in place which ensure sound and prudent management of the firm.